zachwiseit/osticket-prereqs/README.md

 <img width="1440" alt="OST_161" src="https://github.com/user-attachments/assets/68c3207c-bd35-4c01-95ed-aec035b05764" />

-139 There is one ticket created (the install ticket) but this you will veiw and hand tickets.
+139 There is one ticket created (the install ticket) but this you will view and hand tickets.

 <img width="1440" alt="OST_162" src="https://github.com/user-attachments/assets/ce7854b1-d239-462a-b425-c39ed963c5a2" />